-City Council Approves the Cannabis Ordinance (Becomes Effective on January 3, 2018)
+City Council Approves the Cannabis Ordinance (Effective on January 3, 2018)

 On November 20, 2017, the City Council held a public hearing on the proposed Cannabis Ordinance.
 After the public hearing and discussing all the issues, the City Council, by a 5-2 (5 ayes, 2 noes) vote, introduced Ordinance #2480 with the following changes: a) allowing dispensaries in the Neighborhood Commercial (C-N) zone; b) allowing dispensaries in the Light Industrial (I-L) zones; c) allowing volatile manufacturing in the Light Industrial (I-L) zone; d) allowing adult use dispensaries in the Commercial Office (C-O) zone; and, e) adding some language regarding the "Watson Advisement" regarding driving under the influence to the required signs to be posted in dispensaries.
 The Ordinance was revised and came back to the City Council for a second reading/adoption on December 4, 2017.
-That night, Ordinance #2480 was adopted and will become effective 30 days later on January 3, 2018.
+That night, Ordinance #2480 was adopted and became effective 30 days later on January 3, 2018.
 Various documents relating to the Cannabis Ordinance can be downloaded below, including the adopted Ordinance.
-When effective, Ordinance #2480 will replace Ordinance #2464, adopted in 2016, and described below.
+Ordinance #2480 replaced Ordinance #2464, adopted in 2016.